PTFE VS Teflon: A Comprehensive Comparison

-Hello people; after doing a lot of research, I have come across a fantastic guide on the differences between PTFE and Teflon.
-Somehow they are both, and at the same time, they are not.
+Hello, people.
+After doing a lot of research, I have come across a fantastic guide on the differences between PTFE and Teflon.
+Somehow, they are both, and at the same time, they are not.
 Let’s get into the details.

 PTFE VS Teflon: What Are the Differences?

 The world of plastics and polymers is full of jargon and acronyms, making it difficult to understand certain things.
 One such question that makes people scratch their heads is the difference between PTFE and Teflonâ„¢.
-Essentially, the only difference is the name.
-PTFE is the abbreviation of polytetrafluoroethylene, and Teflonâ„¢ is the trade name of the same polymer.

 What is PTFE?

-To understand the difference between what is PTFE vs. Teflon exactly, we need to take a closer look at PTFE material.
-Polytetrafluoroethylene is a high-performance fluoropolymer made from two elements – carbon and fluorine.
 PTFE is a linear polymer of tetrafluoroethylene (TFE) and is manufactured by the free radical polymerization process in an aqueous media with the addition polymerization of TFE in a batch process.

-PTFE has many useful properties, making it suitable for many applications.
 The most common applications of nonstick coating in kitchen cookware are stain resistance in carpets and fabrics.
-It is also extensively used in industries like oil & gas, chemical processing, electrical/electronics, construction, etc.

 PTFE Properties